flare-foundation/docs/docs/tech/flare-beta.md

 * Each FTSO running an observation node will be a candidate to become a validator node later.
 These nodes are regularly scanned to ensure they meet security standards.
 If they meet the security standards, they enable the node operators to receive rewards.

-* Validator rewards (20% of inflation) are split 50% for the professional validators and 50% for the FTSOs running observation nodes.
+* Validator rewards are split 50% for the professional validators and 50% for the FTSOs running observation nodes.

 * Estimated duration: 6 - 9 months, depending on the evolution of the network.